samirparhi-dev/samirparhi-dev.github.io/_pages/about.md

 image: assets/images/about/author.jpg
 ---

-An infrastructure enthusiast with 6+ years of experience in various infrastructure tools, technologies & Design.
+An infrastructure enthusiast and an Open-Source Enthusiast.
+More than 6 years of experience in various infrastructure tools, technologies & Design.
 Passionate about building highly available microservice systems for critical workloads.
 Establishing the trusted connection between various clusters and the Network.
 Designing the self-service models end-to-end CICD pipeline.
 Delivery of end-to-end DevOps projects based on Agile models.

-## Let's solve the real-world problems together !!! ##
+### Let's solve the real-world problems together !!! ###

 <img src="images/border.gif" width="1100px" height="10px">